Mamadou Dia: Church and state relations during the Dia Premiership

 It is the philosophy of a modern Islam actively participating in a process of transformation of itself and of the world in conformity with demands of justice.

 This interpretation of secularization put Senegal out of the heir of France (where takes the form of a permanent hostility to any manifestation of religion) and more in Anglo-Saxon model of relation between church and State: aim to guarantee the autonomy of religious communities.

-Unfortunately, the reality happened to be different from the initial project as Senghor and Dia had to partially renounce to their ideas and had to accept a compromise pact to assure the support, especially during elections, of the marabouts (which thus became an integral part of the political life).
-Eventually, the demarcation between religion and politics was more blurred than what they initially hoped.
+Unfortunately for the two leaders, the reality differed from their hopes for the newly independent Senegal when they undertook their work.
+Senghor and Dia had to renounce to their ideas somewhat and accept a compromise with the Marabouts to guarantee their political support, especially during elections (which thus became an integral part of Senegalese political life).
+Eventually, the boundaries between religion and politics in the public sphere blurred more than they hoped would happen initially.